-Soccer fields are known to be 75 yards by 120 yards.
-However, in futsal, the court is way smaller.
-Usually, in a standard futsal match, the court is 42 meters by 25 meters.
+Soccer fields are 75 yards by 120 yards.
+In futsal, the court is much smaller.
+In a standard futsal match, the court is 42 meters by 25 meters.
 As a result, the pace of play in a futsal match is much faster because there is less space from end line to end line.

-In a soccer match, the size of the ball is a standard size 5 ball.
+In a soccer match, the size of the ball is a standard Size 5 ball.
 In addition, the ball in soccer is made to bounce on surfaces.
-However, a futsal ball is a smaller ball, size 4, and is more dense.
+However, a futsal ball is a smaller ball, usually Size 4, and is more dense.
 Therefore, the ball does not bounce on the futsal court.

-Unlike soccer, a single futsal game has unlimited substitutions.
-While in soccer there is a limit of 3-5 subs depending on the league, in futsal there are no limits.
-Players can be subbed on and off, so long as they do so from the designated substitution zone and do not exceed 5 players on the court including the goalkeeper limit.
+Unlike soccer, a futsal game has unlimited substitutions.
+While in soccer, there is a limit of three to five subs depending on the league, in futsal, there are no limits.
+Players can be subbed on and off, so long as they do so from the designated substitution zone and do not exceed five players on the court.

-Because there is a smaller pitch, the number of players from each team during a game is much smaller.
-Instead of your typical 11 v 11 soccer match, futsal only includes 5 players on each side, including the goalkeeper.
+Since there is a smaller pitch, the number of players from each team during a futsal game is much smaller.
+Instead of your typical 11-on-11 soccer match, futsal only includes five players on each side, including the goalkeeper.

 The halves in a typical soccer match are 45 minutes each, with stoppage time included at the end.
-However, in a futsal match, the halves are half the amount.
+However, in a futsal match, the halves are just under half the amount of those in a soccer match.
 Each half in a futsal game is 20 minutes long.
 In addition, the clock stops whenever the ball is out of play, which means that there is no stoppage time included at the conclusion of the match.

-Usually in a typical soccer match, when the ball goes out of play, the team in possession gets to throw-in the ball.
-However, in futsal, there are no throw ins.
-Instead, players kick-in the ball.
+In a soccer match, when the ball goes out of play, the team in possession gets to throw in the ball.
+However, in futsal, there are no throw-ins.
+Instead, players kick in the ball.
 This makes the pace of play much faster than your average soccer match.

-In soccer, offsides is a standard rule that helps the defending team defend their goal from attackers.
-However, because the pitch in futsal is so small, there is no offsides rule.
-As a result, attackers in futsal can get as close to the goal as they would like, and often results in more goal scoring opportunities than are typically seen in soccer.
+In soccer, offside is a standard rule that helps the defending team protect their goal from attackers.
+However, because the pitch in futsal is so small, there is no offside rule.
+As a result, attackers in futsal can get as close to the goal as they would like, and this often results in more goal-scoring opportunities than are typically seen in soccer.